 Have you ever considered dental treatment abroad?

 Nationals seeking medical care abroad usually have one thought in mind – saving money.
-With savings as high as 70%, it’s not surprising “Dental Vacations” are gaining popularity.
+Dental tourism prices offer savings as high as 70%, so it’s not surprising “Dental Vacations” are gaining popularity.

 The rising cost of dental care in the US, UK, Europe and Australia, combined with increasingly expensive health insurance and long waiting periods for appointments, has meant more people are choosing dental tourism over having their teeth fixed at home.